Celtics-Heat Preview: Three Stats Will Determine Eastern Conference Finals Outcome

 The Heat have been powered by surprisingly strong bench production this postseason, getting 34.4 points per game from their reserves (third-most among playoff teams).
 Six Miami players are averaging 10 or more points per game in the playoffs, and that doesn't include Tyler Herro and Victor Oladipo, who were both lost to injury after a combined three games.

-Contrast that to the Celtics, who have been surprisingly top-heavy in the scoring department: Tatum, Brown, Marcus Smart and Malcolm Brogdon have accounted for more than 70 percent of Boston's points in the playoffs.
+Contrast that to the Celtics, who have been surprisingly top-heavy in the scoring department: Tatum, Brown, Marcus Smart and Malcolm Brogdon have accounted for more than 70% of Boston's points in the playoffs.

 If the C's wrap up this series in fewer than seven games, it could be thanks to scoring contributions from the likes of Derrick White and Grant Williams, who has two points total in his last four four games but averaged 8.7 points per game in the 2022 ECF.